eric-brechemier/ipcc.projetmedea.fr/README.md

 # IPCC Tool

-Funded by the ANR, the MEDEA Project proposes a research programme based on the innovative methodology of controversy-mapping in order to understand and ultimately improve the way we publicly discuss climate change adaptation.
+Funded by the ANR, the Mapping Environmental DEbates on Adaptation (MEDEA) Project proposes a research programme based on the innovative methodology of controversy-mapping in order to understand and ultimately improve the way we publicly discuss climate change adaptation.

 MEDEA is based on an original disciplinary articulation resulting from the collaboration of three partners: